Alexander-png360/Substance-Merger-PNG-Merger-/README.md

-Merges PNGs into single images based on prefix such as "normal" or "diffusion" desgined to work with processed textures from substance painter to minimize size (assuming they don't overlap)
+Merges PNGs into single images based on prefix such as "normal" or "diffuse".
+Designed to work with processed textures from Substance 3D Painter to minimize file size (assuming they do not overlap).

-uses stb image and wx widgets, may need dependencies installed to operate correctly such as opencv
+Uses stb_image and wxWidgets.
+May require additional dependencies, such as OpenCV, to function correctly.